donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 9.2.2	General

 A RDC pertains to the process that has led to a scientific publication.
-It contains the documents that may be relevant for evaluating good scientific practice.
+It contains the documents that may be relevant for evaluating good scientific practices.
 The core content of a RDC are files that document the scientific process in which data are converted into results (statistical tests, summary measures, figures, tables, etc.).
 For simplicity, in the following, this part of the scientific process will be denoted as the _scientific process_, without any qualification as to the specific result it contributes to the publication.

 An RDC must be initiated before the proofs of the accepted journal article are sent back to the journal's editorial office.
 An RDC may also be initiated in a very early stage of the scientific process, for instance, at the start of the data analysis.
 This has the advantage that the RDC can be used to share all kinds of documents with the future co-authors (analysis scripts, figures of preliminary results, the different versions of the manuscript, ...).

 The RDC is _not_ to be used for storing all the processed data that are generated as a part of the data analysis.
 For that purpose, typically, one should use the storage that is part of a computing environment (either a desktop or a server) to which most researchers have access.
-Processed data that can be added to the RDC should have the character of temporary or final results.
+Processed data that can be added to the RDC should have the character of results (temporary or final).

 #### 9.2.3	Attributes